Modern fleet of multi-purpose ferries and LoLo container vessels operating between Ireland, Britain and Continental Europe, and on charter.

 Container shipping services between Ireland and Continental Europe, operating modern fleet and equipment, as well as stevedoring and related services for container traffic at Dublin and Belfast Ports.

-We are a customer focussed business facilitating Ireland’s international trade and tourism.
+Irish Continental Group is a customer focused business with a pivotal position in the logistics chain facilitating Ireland’s international trade and tourism.

-Strategic short sea routes provide a seamless connection from Ireland to the UK and Continental motorway network for the 313,200 RoRo units carried in 2019.
+Strategic short sea RoRo routes operated by Irish Ferries providing seamless connections between Ireland, Britain and Continental Europe for the 696,600 RoRo units carried in 2022.

-Reliability underpinned by major investment in quality assets ensuring the high levels of schedule integrity demanded by our customers.
+Reliability underpinned by major investment in tonnage and maintenance of quality assets ensuring the high levels of schedule integrity demanded by our customers.

-Strategically located terminals in Dublin and Belfast handled 320,800 container units during 2019 for shipping operators providing access to global markets.
+Strategically located container terminals which handled 319,600 container units during 2022 in Ireland’s main ports of Dublin and Belfast for shipping operators providing services to key continental hub ports and onwards access to global markets.

-Connected container transport services, transporting 343,400 TEU in 2019 between Ireland and 20 countries throughout Europe by sea, road, rail and barge.
+Connected container transport services provided by Eucon, transporting 322,600 teu (twenty foot equivalent) in 2022 between Ireland and 20 countries throughout Europe by sea, road, rail and barge.

-Our services operate 24/7, assisted by modern booking and tracking systems operating over a variety of platforms.
+Always on, always in touch, our shipping and terminal services operate 24/7, assisted by investment in modern booking and tracking systems to ensure our customers can keep in touch over a variety of platforms.

-Fastest crossing on the Irish sea with a sailing time of 2 hours between Dublin and Holyhead at speeds of up to 65 kph.
+Fastest crossing on the Irish sea on board the Irish Ferries Dublin Swift fastcraft service with a sailing time of two hours between Dublin and Holyhead at speeds of up to 65 kph.

 Irish Continental Group was formed (as Irish Continental Line) as an Irish/Scandinavian joint venture in 1972 in order to provide a direct ferry link from Ireland to Continental Europe.
 This link was inaugurated in 1973 with the then newly-built St. Patrick on the route between Rosslare and Le Havre.